fowill/calToDo/README.md

-This is a online to-do list created by Django
+This is an online to-do list created by Django.